 The above mentioned ideas are in no way intended to be considered as the “absolute” truth.
 They are just part of my truth at the moment I wrote these lines or rather I have expressed my thoughts based on my experience, my present belief system, and my reality I chose to create at the moment of writing.
 Each viewer or reader may have its own truth, which is neither truer (more accurate) nor erroneous, it is just his truth at the moment of reading in accordance with the reality one is creating at that very moment.

-London based artist Cristian Stefanescu was born in 1968 in Bucharest.
-He obtained an MSc degree in 1992 at the Technical University of Construction Bucharest, specialisation in Water and Wastewater Treatment followed by the second MSc in 1994 obtained at University of Liège, specialisation in Groundwater Engineering.
+Cristian Stefanescu, British artist was born in 1968 in Bucharest, Romania.
+He obtained an MSc degree in 1992 at the Technical University of Construction Bucharest, specialisation in Water and Wastewater Treatment followed by the second MSc in 1994 obtained at the University of Liège, specialisation in Groundwater Engineering.

-Stefanescu uses his photographs to deconstruct and alter reality in order to obtain abstract images, since by definition the abstract thinking involves a mental process and an abstract object does not exist in time or space, but rather exists as a thought, as an idea.
-“I use art in a reversed process of creation.
+In his abstract series, Stefanescu uses the photographs to deconstruct and alter reality in order to obtain abstract images, since by definition the abstract thinking encompasses a mental process and an abstract object does not exist in time or space, but rather exists as a thought, as an idea.
+“I sometimes use art in a reversed process of creation.
 I believe thought forms what our eyes can see, so I take what was already created by the thought of another and I try to place it back into what is known forever in the mind” he has said.

 2019 - ’Summer Exhibition', New Artist Fair London, The Old Truman Brewery, London, United Kingdom